Learning Outcomes

 This article has covered the following key knowledge points:

-• Liquidated damages clauses are enforceable if they reflect a genuine pre-estimate of loss, but penalty clauses are not.
+- Liquidated damages clauses are enforceable if they protect a legitimate interest and are not a penalty.

 Key Terms and Concepts